-Want a shared workspace where you can chat, make calls, meet, share files, and work with integrated business apps?
-Microsoft Teams is your collaboration and communication hub for teamwork!
-Learn everything you need to know about Microsoft Teams through our 6-day Teams Email Course.
+Want a shared workspace where you can chat, make calls, meet, share files, and work with integrated business apps, all from a tablet or mobile phone?
+Microsoft Teams could be your collaboration and communication hub for teamwork!
+Here's how you can stay connected and productive with your frontline employees, both during the pandemic, and after!

 As discussed in the tip above, it’s important to make it easy for frontline employees to collaborate with those outside of their immediate vicinity, so they can share their feedback and their ideas that, in many cases, are coming directly from their relationships that they’re building with you customers.
 This leads us to our next tip: providing your frontline employees with the right technology to do their jobs better and more efficiently.
 You need to give them the tools that they need to do their jobs effectively.

 However, because of the nature of their work, many frontline employees don’t have regular access to a computer – they’re either too busy to look at one, or they don’t have one on the job site where they are.
 Thankfully, in this day and age, almost everyone seems to have access to a smartphone, and/or tablet, so computers aren’t as necessary as they once were.
 In fact, there are several tools and technology available out there that can help employees do exactly what they need to do, from whatever device they do have.